BugSplat-Git/symbol-upload/README.md

   💌 support@bugsplat.com
 ```
 3. Run symbol-upload specifying a [glob](https://www.npmjs.com/package/glob#glob-primer) pattern for `-f` and a path with forward slashes for `-d`.
 Multiple file types can be specified in curly brackets separated by a comma, and wildcards can be used to search directories recursively.
 For example, `**/*.{pdb,exe,dll}` will search for all `.pdb`, `.exe`, and `.dll` files in the current directory and all subdirectories.
+Optionally, you can specify the `-m` flag to run [dump_syms](https://github.com/BugSplat-Git/node-dump-syms) against the specified binaries and upload the resulting `.sym` files.

 ## API